-Often you are so busy snagging that last minute airline special and finding a great place to stay, that you fail to organise what to do and see in a city.
+Often you are so busy snagging that last minute airline special and finding a great place to stay, that you fail to organize what to do and see in a city.

 This is why we have created a list of the Top 10 things you can do as a family when you get to Bangkok.
 No more being stranded – and no more feeling like you have wasted time or missed out.